LordSereos/tengui/README.md

 - Modules - folder containing necessary scripts for updating and managing hosts.
 - hosts - file which should be populated with IPv4 addresses of hosts for desired monitoring.

+  	- Should contain information in three columns (TO BE IMPLEMENTED IN CODE):
+IP | username | SSH port (optional?)

 - tengui.py - script which initializes the terminal user interface.

 ## Usage